Keep Pets Safe During Fourth of July Celebrations

 • Leave pets at home during firework displays.
 Animals have a heightened sense of hearing so the loud “booming” noise can be deafening and cause pets to panic and want to hide.
 Take pets for quiet walks before the Fourth of July festivities begin or after they end.

 • Keep pets indoors.
 Close all windows and curtains to muffle the sound of fireworks, and always provide plenty of food and water.
 Turning on a radio, television or fan also may help calm your pet.
-For pets who experience severe anxiety, owners may want to consult their veterinarian about prescribing a mild sedative to ease the pets’ stress.
-Owners who are leaving town for the Fourth of July should consider boarding their pets.
+For pets who experience severe stress, owners may want to consult their veterinarian about prescribing a mild sedative to ease the pets’ stress.
+Guardians who are leaving town for the Fourth of July should consider boarding their pets.

 • Make sure all pets wear collars with identification tags at all times, even if the pet only lives indoors.
-The ID tag should include the owner’s current address and phone number.
+The ID tag should include the guardian’s current address and phone number.
 Microchipping is also important, in case pet’s collars or tags are lost.

 • Never let pets outside during fireworks.
 Pets can suffer burns, hearing loss and eye damage if they are too close to any explosion.
 Even having your dog on a leash may not prevent him from escaping during fireworks displays.

 • Clean up firework debris before letting pets outside.
 If pets eat the debris, it may cause digestive problems or serious injuries.
-Owners should contact their veterinarian immediately if their pets have been exposed to any potentially toxic or poisonous substances.
+Guardians should contact their veterinarian immediately if their pets have been exposed to any potentially toxic or poisonous substances.

 Spread the love